minissan/Big-Data-Projects/README.md

 Total vcore-miliseconds taken by all reduce tasks=3618.
 Total megabyte-miliseconds taken by all map tasks=4605952.
 Total megabyte-miliseconds taken by all reduce tasks=3704832.

-Hadoop map-reduced algorithm execution time is longer than serial algorithm